India suspends visas for Canadian nationals as diplomatic spat deepens – KION546

 The notice was briefly removed on Thursday before reappearing again, without explanation.

-The announcement followed a stern travel advisory from India on Wednesday urging its citizens to remain vigilant in Canada, warning them of “politically condoned hate crimes.”
+“The issue is of incitement of violence, the inaction by the Canadian authorities, the creation of an environment that disrupts the functioning our high commission and consulates, that’s what’s making us stop temporarily the issuance of visas or providing visa services,” the ministry’s spokesman, Arindam Bagchi, said.

-“Recently, threats have particularly targeted Indian diplomats and sections of the Indian community who oppose the anti-India agenda,” an advisory released on Wednesday by the Indian Ministry of External Affairs said.
-“Given the deteriorating security environment in Canada, Indian students in particular are advised to exercise extreme caution and remain vigilant.”
+“We have always believed that it is the host government’s responsibility to provide security,” he told reporters in New Delhi on Thursday.

-It added that Indian nationals and students must register with the High Commission of India or Consulates General of India in Toronto and Vancouver to “better connect with Indian citizens in Canada in the event of any emergency or untoward incident.”
+The announcement followed a stern travel advisory from India’s foreign ministry India on Wednesday urging its citizens to remain vigilant in Canada, warning them of “politically condoned hate crimes.”

 CNN has reached out to India’s foreign ministry and BLS International.